The best cheap gaming laptop deals of the week

 View Deal

-This offer nabs you a very solid gaming laptop with an i7 processor and a middle-range GTX 1650 graphics card.
-To get the deal, you'll need to use the code GAMERDAD (it's to tie in with Fathers' Day, methinks).View Deal
+This offer nabs you a very solid gaming laptop with an i5 processor and a middle-range GTX 1650 graphics card.
+To get the deal, you'll need to use the code SUMMERSALE2020.
+Because it's a summer-themed saving, we can't say for sure how long it'll last.
+If you want it, move quickly!View Deal

 ASUS ROG Strix | 15.6" 1080p | i7-9750H CPU | GTX 1650 GPU | 8GB RAM | 512GB SSD | $999.99 at Newegg